 Revenue from contracts with customers are recognized based on transfer of control as interpretated based on IFRS 15 either at the point in time, where control transfers to the customer or over time as the control passes to the customer.
-Revenue and related costs regarding these services are recognized over time over the terms of the agreements.
+Revenue and related costs regarding services are recognized transferred to customers over time is the terms of the agreements.